ASSOCIATION FOR SURGICAL EDUCATION

 Section 1: Categories

-There shall be five (5) categories of membership in the Association: Active, Emeritus, Resident, Student, and Coordinator.
-Active, Coordinator, Resident, and Student members may vote but only Active members may hold office.
+There shall be four (4) categories of membership in the Association: Physician, Non-Physician, Trainee, and Emeritus.
+Physician, Non-Physician, and Trainee members may vote but only Physician and Non-Physician members may hold office.

-All active members should demonstrate satisfactory evidence of active involvement in surgical education.
-Active members must subscribe to the mission of the Association.
+All Physician members should demonstrate satisfactory evidence of active involvement in surgical education, and must subscribe to the mission of the Association.
+Physician members have voting privileges and may hold office.

 Members may be censured, suspended or removed from membership by the Board of Directors for cause by two-thirds (2/3) vote by the Board of Directors.